scizen9/CryoscopeInfluxDBMirror/README.txt

 	'BUCKETS'		      A list of bucket names that will be mirrored.
 The bucket names on the local and remote databases should be the same.
+    See the 'settings.yaml' file for examples (without the tokens).

 3) Start the mirror service from the command line (assuming you are in the CryoscopeInfluxDBMirror directory):
 	Mirroring will continue indefinitely:
-		1) Use correct environment, if on meridian use 'source ~/scr/cryoscope/python/cryoscopeEnv/bin/activate'
+		1) Use correct environment, check which python and make sure it is python3.9.13
-		2) 'nohup ./main.py'
+		2) screen
-		3) Close your terminal window
+		3) python main.py forceOn
+		3) Disconnect from screen with Ctrl-A d
 	Mirroring will stop when ssh session ends:
 		1) 'python3 main.py' or './main.py'

 Safely stop the mirroring:
-	If mirroring started with 'nohup':
+	If mirroring started with screen:
-		- Find the process ID associated with 'main.py' using 'ps -ef | grep python', the PID is the second column
+		- Find the screen with 'screen -ls'
+		- Attach to screen with 'screen -r'
-		- Kill the process with the -2 keyboard interrupt signal using 'kill -2 <main.py PID>
+		- Kill the process with Ctrl-C
 	If mirroring started with 'python3' or './main.py':
 		- Press 'Ctrl-C'